NextronSystems/asgard-manual/usage/masterasgard.rst

    Create a Grouped Scan on MASTER ASGARD

-User roles in Master ASGARD
+User Roles in Master ASGARD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Master ASGARDs user roles are not as granular as role management in ASGARD 2.
 However, there is a set of permissions to define the level of privileges that can be granted to a user.